gracee-chen/AC215_StyleMe/docs/data_versioning.md

 ## Methodology

-### Why DVC?

-**Justification:**
-- **Git-friendly**: Works alongside Git without bloating repositories (stores metadata in Git, data in remote storage)
-- **Large file support**: Handles datasets and model checkpoints efficiently
-- **Efficient**: Content-addressable storage with automatic deduplication
-- **Reproducibility**: Links code versions to data versions, ensuring full traceability
-- **GCS Integration**: Tracks source data state in Google Cloud Storage via metadata snapshots
-- **Flexibility**: Supports local and remote storage backends (GCS, S3, local)

-**Alternative Considered**: Git LFS
-- **Rejected**: Less flexible for ML workflows, requires additional setup, and doesn't provide the same level of data lineage tracking as DVC
+### Justification (Why DVC?)

+DVC is used in StyleMe because it integrates seamlessly with Git without bloating the repository, storing only lightweight metadata in Git while keeping actual data in remote storage.
+It is designed to handle large files, making it ideal for datasets, embeddings, and model checkpoints.
+Its content-addressable storage and automatic deduplication make it efficient and scalable as the project grows.
+Most importantly, DVC provides strong reproducibility by linking each code version to a corresponding data version, enabling full data lineage and traceability across experiments.
+It also works smoothly with Google Cloud Storage, allowing StyleMe to track the state of source data through manifest snapshots.
+Overall, DVC offers flexible support for both local and cloud-based storage backends, giving the project a reliable and maintainable data-versioning workflow.

+An alternative considered was Git LFS, but it was ultimately rejected because it lacks the ML-workflow-centric features DVC provides.
+Git LFS also requires additional setup and does not offer comparable data lineage tracking, making it less suitable for the needs of the StyleMe pipeline.

 ### Data Architecture